The backpacking world has its share of hotly debated topics. A noteworthy example is the quintessential question of tarp vs tent shelter.

 Having gone over some of their high points, tents have some unfortunate drawbacks as well.

-Heavier Weights and Larger Pack Size (Lightweight is Expensive)
+Heavier Weights and Larger Pack Sizes (Lightweight is Expensive) – The Cons of Tent Camping

 And sure, we did say that you can find 1lb tents out there.